 14. Conwy Castle was declared a UNESCO World Heritage Site

-The final restorations were completed halfway the 20th century and a new bridge that directly connects the castle was built in 1958.
+The final restorations were completed halfway through the 20th century and a new bridge that directly connects the castle was built in 1958.

 Conwy Castle has been listed as a Scheduled Monument and Grade I listed building since the year 1950.
 It has also been inscribed as a UNESCO World Heritage Site since the year 1986.
 This also includes the town walls that were built by Edward I as well!